todbot/electron-tray-test/README.md

 });
 ```

-On Mac OS X 10.11.6, none of the events are fired using the trackpad,
+Note that on Mac OS X, only the 'right-click' event is fired when
-only the 'right-click' event is fired when using an external mouse.
+using an external mouse, not from ctrl-click on a trackpad.